sachin19183/sachin19183.github.io/_posts/docker/2026-02-28-Docker-handson-ops.md

    ```
    Here we can run a limited set of linux command only as most containers only ship with essential apps and tools to keep them small.

-7. Exit from conatiner shell
+7. Exit from container shell
    ```bash
       exit
    ```